-Fund shares are redeemable weekly on demand at the holder's option, financial liabilities at fair value through profit or loss include forward currency and futures contracts which mature within six and three months, respectively, of the year-end and all other payables are due within one month.
-Although the Fund shares are redeemable on demand, the Manager does not envisage that will be representative of their actual cash outflows.
+Fund shares are redeemable weekly on demand at the holder's option.
+Financial liabilities at fair value through profit or loss include forward currency and futures contracts which mature within six and three months, respectively, of the year-end.
+All other payables are due within one month.